-I take a lot of photographs of my kids.
-It's an attempt to try to stop time, or at least slow it down.
-It doesn't work, but I have loved capturing their childhoods.
-Like all growing kids, they are each their own wonderful at every stage.
+I have loved capturing my children’s childhoods in pictures.
+Like all growing kids, they are each their own kind of wonderful at every stage.
 I love watching them create themselves.

 Was it really 10 years ago that I watched these big blue eyes dance in the moonlight at 3 a.m. night after night?
 It doesn't seem possible.
 Yet, he can mysteriously circumvent the parent controls on his iMac to get to YouTube, so I guess this is really happening.